 Please contact us at [email protected]edu to learn more about the Public Interest Center's curricular offerings.

 Building on St. John’s Vincentian mission of serving those in need, and the ethical obligation of lawyers to promote social justice, the Public Interest Fellowship Program seeks to encourage and facilitate participation by St. John’s law students in the delivery of legal services and/or legal advocacy to traditionally underrepresented clients, groups, or interests.

 Definition of Public Interest for Purposes of Public Interest Fellowship: An eligible “public interest” employer includes an entity –- public (i.e. government) or private -- that provides legal assistance and/or legal advocacy for low-income, underserved, or disenfranchised people and communities.
 Judicial internships do not qualify.
 Additional funding is available through St. John’s Law for judicial placements through a separate application.

 Applications are made available in late March through the Public Interest TWEN page.
 The Selection Committee is composed of students [comprised of either representatives of Public Interest Center Student Leadership Board and/or the SBA], and professors/administrators.
 The Committee Chair, who will only cast a vote in the event of a tie, will be the Assistant Dean for Students.
 The amount of the stipend and the number of Fellowships awarded will be determined by the Selection Committee based on the available funds.

-Graduates from the classes of 2015—2019 are eligible to apply for the Loan Repayment Assistance Program ("LRAP").
-Please review the documents attached here.
+Graduates from the classes of 2016—2020 are eligible to apply for the Loan Repayment Assistance Program ("LRAP").
+The application can be found here.
 For more information on support for public interest programs please contact Director of Public Interest Programming Ashleigh Kashimawo at [email protected].